Yordan Alvarez Player Props: Astros vs. Tigers

 Tigers Pitching Rankings (2022)

-- The Tigers pitching staff was 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The Tigers pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.

-- The Tigers had the 21st-ranked team ERA across all MLB pitching staffs (4.06).
+- The Tigers' 4.06 team ERA ranked 21st across all MLB pitching staffs.

-- Tigers pitchers combined to surrender 167 home runs (one per game), the 10th-fewest in the big leagues.
+- The Tigers gave up the 10th-fewest home runs in baseball (167 total, one per game).

-- Boyd will take the mound to start for the Tigers, his first of the season.
+- Manning will make his first start of the season for the Tigers.

 © 2023 Data Skrive.
 All rights reserved.